SBI International Money Transfer: Guide to SBI Remit, Foreign Exchange Rates, and Remittance Fees

 The true cost of international transfers with SBI

 Speed, efficiency, and cost are the most important considerations while sending or receiving money abroad.
-Though the charges mentioned by SBI may seem low, but it when you take into account the higher foreign exchange (forex) rate used by SBI, the costs can rack up very quickly.
+Though the charges mentioned by SBI may seem low, but when you take into account the higher foreign exchange (forex) rate used by SBI, the costs can rack up very quickly.

 Please see the Terms and Conditions for your region and visit our pricing page for the most up-to-date pricing and fee information on Wise products.